zzxap/DatabaseTool/README.md

 # DatabaseTool
-Database manage tool for MySQL MSSQL PostgreSQL
-1.connect database with ip port username password
+Database manage tool for MySQL MSSQL PostgreSQL  SQLite  ETCD 1.connect database with ip port username password
 2.show all database
 3.chose database show all tables in this database